huriyilmaz/visualstudio-docs.tr-tr/docs/vs-2015/profiling/walkthrough-improving-ui-responsiveness-html.md

     </div>
     ```

-6. Default.css açın ve aşağıdaki CSS kodunu ekleyin:
+6. Default. css ' i açın ve aşağıdaki CSS kodunu ekleyin:

     ```css
     #content {